 HeinOnline [Rutgers Restricted]

-A legal research collection that features full-text searching of scholarly legal and criminal justice periodicals and related materials such as the Code of Federal Regulations (CFR), a Federal Register Library, a Treaties and Agreements Library, U.S. Attorney General Opinions, a U.S. Federal Legislative History Library, a U.S. Presidential Library, U.S. Congressional Documents, and U.S. Statutes at Large.
+A legal research collection that features full-text searching of scholarly legal and criminal justice periodicals and related materials such as the Code of Federal Regulations (CFR), a Federal Register Library, a Treaties and Agreements Library, U.S. Attorney General Opinions, a U.S. Federal Legislative History Library, a U.S. Presidential Library, U.S. Congressional Documents, U.S. Congressional Serial Set, and U.S. Statutes at Large.

 Subject and chronological listings, and a searchable database of full-text international multilateral conventions and other instruments.
 Most of the texts date from 1945 or later, but the collection also includes older historical texts.
 Also includes links to other treaty sites on the Internet.
 From Tufts University.

 Complete coverage of U.S. treaties and treaty status beginning with the 94th Congress.
 Older treaties are included if they were pending in 1975 when the database was created.
 From the Library of Congress.

 World Treaty Index

 An electronic treaty database spanning the 20th century.
 Indexes and provides citations to sources for full texts of multilateral and bilateral treaties.

 Frequently Requested Full-text Documents (Foreign and International Affairs)

 Country Reports on Human Rights Practices